boonecabaldev/text-files/ssi/ssi-appeal-handwritten-notes.md

 ### Documents Included

 I have included in this mail many documents, including:
-- Appeal papers
+- Appeal form(s)
-- Request for Dire Need
+- Request for Dire Need form(s)
 - Medical records:
   - Hospitalizations at:
     - McKay-Dee Hospital
     - University of Utah
     - St. Mark's Hospital
   - Treatment at Valley Behavioral Health
 - Letters from treatment team
-- Document giving answers for questions a specialist might ask
+  - Stephany Larson
+  - Heidi

-- These documents demonstrate my efforts to prove that my mental health condition(s) meet the requirements for a disabling condition
-- Additionally, I am currently in the process of obtaining a clearer picture of my DD via fMRI, as well as electro-convulsive shock (ECS) and ketamine therapy, and second neuropsychological examination.
-- Finally, I recently met with a specialist from Medicaid Disability and am awaiting  the result.
+These documents demonstrate my efforts to prove that my mental health condition(s) meet the requirements for a disabling condition.
+Additionally, I am currently in the process of obtaining a clearer picture of my DD via fMRI, as well as electro-convulsive shock (ECS) and ketamine therapy, and second neuropsychological examination.
+Finally, I recently met with a specialist from Medicaid Disability; you have access to the result.

-- Conclusion, I believe I have shown a considerable effort at every point in this process to argue my case.
+I have worked in tandem with my treatment team of Stephanie Larson and Kylie at Valley Behavioral Health, as well as Heidi at Fortitude to narrow the diagnosis of my Dissociative Disorder.
+As of this writing we believe it is a derivative of Dissociative Amnesia--we have been calling it Dissociative Micro-Amnesia.

+In conclusion, these documents demonstrate my efforts to prove that my mental health condition(s) meet the requirements for a disabling condition.

 ## Other

 - worked with treatment team for past year to more precisely diagnose DD. currently, we are calling it DMA, a derivative of DA. currently, we have not discovered a treatment.
 - hopefully, the fMRI will tell us more.
 ECS and ketamine are exciting prospective treatments.
-- two failed claims, suicide attempt, third claim closed from prison; this could be the fourth closed claim; this concerns me because I fear  it looks bad and reduces my odds of winning